Nanofus/novel.js/DOCUMENTATION.md

 ]
 ```
 These object arrays work even if a scene's `text` itself is defined as an array.
 In this case, the scene's text would be defined as an array of arrays.

+### Translating using CSV files

+If you think the translation arrays clutter your `novel.json` too much, you can use the `[file]` tag (see [Printing text from external CSV files](#printing-text-from-external-csv-files)) to print strings from CSV files in scene and choice texts.
+You can have a separate column in the CSV file for each of your languages, and Novel.js will automatically choose the correct column based on the currently selected language.

+You can also split your translation into multiple files, such as `english.csv` and `finnish.csv`.
+In this case the first file could contain the columns `name` and `english`, and the second one only columns `name` and `finnish`.
+If two CSV files contain matching values in the `name` column, Novel.js will automatically make a connection between them.

 ### UI texts